jimorc/jSDR/README.md

 below assume that.

-Development of jsdr is currently being done on Linux (specifically Kubuntu 24.04), so build instructions will only be given for Unbuntu Linux at this time.
+Development of jsdr is currently being done on Linux (specifically Kubuntu 24.04), so build instructions will only be given for Ubuntu Linux at this time.

 ### Needed Development Tools